11 Ways To Learn How To Run Longer And Increase Your Stamina

 In turn, it will also improve the strength and flexibility of your muscles making them more efficient.

-Having proper breathing techniques is key for pacing yourself to handle long distances.
+Having proper breathing techniques is key for pacing yourself to handle longer runs.

 You must train your heart and lungs to keep up with the demands of your muscles.